cswartzvi/hamilton/docs/how-tos/use-in-jupyter-notebook.md

 ### Step 3— The basic process of iteration <a href="#e434" id="e434"></a>

 At a high level, you will be switching back and forth between your tabs.
 You will add functions to your Hamilton function python module, and then import/reimport that module into your notebook to get the changes.
-From there you will then use Hamilton as usual to run and execute things and the notebook for all the standard things you use notebooks for.
+From there you will then use Apache Hamilton as usual to run and execute things and the notebook for all the standard things you use notebooks for.

 Let’s walk through an example.